Dou-Yiming/CS337-Project/README.md

 # Image Super-Sampling and Reconstruction from Sparse Samples
 This is the project of SJTU-CS337-Computer Graphics.
+This doc helps you to

 ## Motivation